BautistaBag/BautistaBag/README.md

 📊  I had worked in tech for 1 years.

-👩🏻‍💻 As developer i had worked with (and more): PHP,HTML,CSS,JavaScript,C++,PHPmyAdmin.
+👩🏻‍💻 As developer i had worked with (and more): Java,PHP,HTML,CSS,JavaScript,C++,PHPmyAdmin.